View source: R/ctx_node_covlmc.R

 If the context is merged, the function returns a list with one value for each

-element in the state space (see states()
+element in the state space (see states()).
+The value is NULL if the

-corresponding context is not merged with the node
+corresponding context is not merged with the node context, while it is a

-object in the other case.
+ctx_node_covlmc object in the other case.
 A context merged with node

-differs from the context represented by node
+differs from the context represented by node only in its last value (in

 temporal order) which is used as its name in the list.
 For instance, if the

-is merged only with CBC
+context ABC is merged only with CBC (when represented in temporal

-ordering), then the resulting list is of the form list("A" = NULL, "B" = NULL, "C"= ctx_node_covlmc(CBX))
+ordering), then the resulting list is of the form list("A" = NULL, "B" = NULL, "C"= ctx_node_covlmc(CBX)).

-NULL or a list of contexts merged with node
+NULL or a list of contexts merged with node represented by

-ctx_node_covlmc
+ctx_node_covlmc objects

 is_merged()